cronologic-de/ug_ndigo6g/source/revhistory.rst

     | Extensive revision of the application programming interface
     | Improved linux support
     | Improved documentation
-    | Improved TDC and ADC synchronisation
+    | Improved TDC and ADC synchronization

 1.5.4 — 2024-07-13
     | Fixed 2 channel handling with trigger from opposite channel (trigger A on channel D)